WorldHealthOrganization/smart-ig-starter-kit/input/pagecontent/l3_cql.md

 Upon authoring, CQL libraries are encoded (base64) and included in FHIR Library resources.

 The L3 author must ensure that there are CQL expressions in each Measure or Decision/Scheduling artifact, including their dependencies.
-Dependencies are common definitions intended to be reused among multiple artifacts, and potentially multiple SMART Guidelines.
+CQL Library dependencies are common definitions intended to be reused among multiple artifacts, and potentially multiple SMART Guidelines.

 ### **Inputs:**